 Nice to meet you, I'm Rebecca!

-Lover of pets, nerdy things, and genuinely helpful design
+Lover of pets, nerdy things, and meaningful design.
+My career is focused on mission-driven product design with real impact.

 My journey